Kubernetes v1.26 [stable]

 - Kubernetes nodes must pre-allocate huge pages in order for the node to report its huge page capacity.
 A node can pre-allocate huge pages for multiple sizes.

 Huge pages can be consumed via container level resource requirements using the

 <size> is the most compact binary

-node supports 2048KiB and 1048576KiB page sizes, it will expose a schedulable resource
+node supports 2048KiB and 1048576KiB page sizes, it will expose a schedulable

-hugepages-2Mi.
+hugepages-1Gi.
 Unlike CPU or memory, huge pages

 - Huge page requests must equal the limits.
 This is the default if limits are specified, but requests are not.